humboldtux-tmp/tutorials/docs/windows/step_one.md

         This message shows that your installation appears to be working correctly.

         To generate this message, Docker took the following steps:
-         1. The Docker client contacted the Docker daemon.
+         1. The Docker Engine CLI client contacted the Docker Engine daemon.
-         2. The Docker daemon pulled the "hello-world" image from the Docker Hub.
+         2. The Docker Engine daemon pulled the "hello-world" image from the Docker Hub.
             (Assuming it was not already locally available.)
-         3. The Docker daemon created a new container from that image which runs the executable that produces the output you are currently reading.
+         3. The Docker Engine daemon created a new container from that image which runs the executable that produces the output you are currently reading.
-         4. The Docker daemon streamed that output to the Docker client, which sent it to your terminal.
+         4. The Docker Engine daemon streamed that output to the Docker Engine CLI client, which sent it to your terminal.

         To try something more ambitious, you can run an Ubuntu container with: